status-im/sticker-market/README.md

 - StickerMarket main contract, which is the minter of two other NFT smart contract addresses, StickerType and StickerPack.
 It allows users to mint StickerType, which contains a content-hash link, and other users to mint StickerPack referenced to certain StickerTypes.
 - A purchase NFT (StickerPack) referencing a StickerType, which is granted to any account who paid the value defined in the StickerType while it sale was available.

-Therefore, it models an envoirment where artists can publish their packs for sale, that can be used in official Status app, by holders of StickerType.
+Therefore, it models an envoirment where artists can publish their packs for sale, that can be used in official Status app, by holders of StickerPack.
+Artists can also sell their token, which new owner could set a new payment address.

 ## Deployments